PatrickBziuk/seez/src/content/books/en/licht-am-ende-der-zeilen.md

    - that darkness can be named
    - that writing can be a survival tool
    - that self-understanding often matures years later
-   - and that literature consists not of solutions, but of survival
+   - and that literature is not about solutions, but about survival

 ✒️ **Distinction from Other Books in the Genre:**